 - a leading German specialty brewery on its appeal against the Federal Cartel Office's decision imposing fines for the alleged participation in a price-fixing conspiracy.

 - a sovereign State Fund on EU merger control and parallel notifications in various other countries in the context of the acquisition of a German provider of commercial leasing for rolling stock for railway services.
 Due to the size of the parties, a merger control of almost 200 jurisdictions worldwide was carried out.

-Michael is a recommended competition lawyer in JUVE, Chambers and Legal 500, and is listed among "Best lawyers" for competition in Germany.
+Michael is a recommended competition lawyer in JUVE, Chambers and Legal 500, and is listed listed among 40 most renowned antitrust lawyers in Germany by business magazine Wirtschaftswoche.
 He is a member of the Studienvereinigung Kartellrecht and the American Bar Association, is a Non-Governmental Advisor to the International Competition Network, and is on the board of trustees of the research institute for economy and competition.